rhaleblian/terrarium-puredaisy/README.md

     make bootstrap

+The process may want your input to install additional Python packages.

-Then test build the existing patch:
+Then test build the stand-in patch:

     make

-and program the daisy with `patch.bin.
-The template patch is a tremolo effect.
+and program the daisy with `patch.bin`.
+The stand-in patch is a tremolo effect.
 Knob 1 controls the speed.

 # Making your own binary

-Replace `patch.pd` with your own Pd file.
+Replace the stand-in patch `patch.pd` with your own Pd file.
-Edit `Makefile` so that TARGET is the base name of your file, without the `.pd` extension.
+You can use your own name; edit `Makefile` so that TARGET is the base name of your file, without the `.pd` extension.

 When your .pd file is ready to build a .bin, type